intelligent-machine-learning/dlrover/docs/design/training-master.md

-# Training Master For DLRover
+# Training Master of DLRover
-The design describes how the architecture of the training master of DLRover.
+The design describes the architecture of the training master of DLRover.
-When the user submits an ElasticJob, the ElasticJob controller will first create a training master.
-The master provides the following services:
+The master is responsible to controll the training of a single job and provide the following services:

 - Dynamic data sharding.
 The master can dispatch training data shards to workers according to the computation capability of the worker.
 - Collect runtime statistics, including the workload of each parameter server and worker, training throughput, training process.
 - Scale up/down Pods.
-The master generates a Scale CRD to scale up/down parameter servers or workers according.
+The master generates a Scale CRD to scale up/down parameter servers or workers.

+If we have deployed a Brain service, the training master can report statistics of a job to the Brain and get resource optimization plans from the Brain to scale the job.
+Otherwise, the training master need to store statistics in the memory and generate the resource optimization plan by those runtime statistics.
+The latter cannot support the fault-tolerance of the master because the data is missing if the master fails.

 We have implemented a training master of k8s ElasticJob and developers can implement interfaces to customize their training master on other